World Thinking Day 2013 Activities for Ambassadors

 The theme for World Thinking Day 2014 is girls worldwide say "education opens doors for all girls and boys."
 This theme is based on United Nation's Millennium Development Goal 2, to achieve universal primary education, and is especially focused on making sure girls have access to education.
 Educating girls is one of the most powerful and effective ways to reduce global poverty.

 To earn the award, girls complete one or more activities below.

 - Invite a Returned Peace Corps Volunteer to speak to your group about her/his Peace Corps experience in the country where she/he served.
-Specifically, ask the volunteer to speak about her/his experiences working with children and what their lives were like in the community.
-Were they able to help prevent childhood illnesses?
+Specifically, ask the volunteer to speak about schools and education in the community.
 Not familiar with the Peace Corps?
 Watch A Legacy of Service and see Peace Corps Speakers Tip Sheet (PDF).
 If you cannot find a Returned Peace Corps Volunteer in your community, contact a local university and invite an international student to speak.

 - For the next two weeks, track how much time you spend watching TV versus reading books outside of school.
 With your group, chart your collective hours.
 Then challenge yourself and your friends by reading a book instead of turning on the TV for one whole week.
 After it's all over, discuss what you leaned.

 - Help a younger child in a subject you are good at for at least a month.
 Arrange at school to help a younger kid with reading or math.
 Or teach a younger sibling or neighbor how to do other activities like ride a bike or catch a baseball.